Best website for Herkimer diamond information

 About this Webpage:

-The Herkimer district is a big place (click Directions above to see district map) and having a website that covers everything requires community support.
-On this webpage is a list of the things you can do to help this project.
+The Herkimer district is a big place (click Directions above to see district map) and having a website that covers everything requires YOUR HELP.
+On this webpage is a list of the things you can do to help this research project.

 1